tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/00_Galaxy_introduction.md

 <img src="../img/featurecounts.png" width="700">

-## Key Galaxy actions to be familiar with
+## Key Galaxy Actions

-For these activities we will be using a single file from the larger dataset that we will use later on in the workshop.
-Some of the training material in this section was borrowed from [this](https://training.galaxyproject.org/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.html#citing-this-tutorial) webpage.
+- Some of the training material in this section was borrowed from [this Galaxy tutorial](https://training.galaxyproject.org/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.html#citing-this-tutorial) webpage.

 ### 1. Naming your current history
 1. Go to the **History** panel (on the right)